Ewael/Boxes/HackTheBox/README.md

 * Cache (still active - wu will be released when box is retired)
 * Lazy
 * Magic (still active - wu will be released when box is retired)
+* SneakyMailer (still active - wu will be released when box is retired)

 ~ *Ewaël*